hassanhibbert/flipMaster/README.md

 # flipMaster.js

-flipMaster.js is a card flip plugin utilizing jQuery, and CSS3 animations to create a card flipping animation.
-Instead of the usual card flipping animation that only goes from front to back, this has a continuous flip in either direction depending on how much content is provided within an array.
+flipMaster.js is a card flip plugin utilizing jQuery and CSS3 animations to create a card flipping animation.
+Instead of the usual card flip animation that only goes from front to back, this has a continuous flip in either direction.
+New content is injected into the card between each flip.
+There is also an option to set the card to have infinite flips or to have the card stop from moving forward if there isn't anymore content.

 __Demo:__ http://hassanhibbert.github.io/flipmaster/

 ### Sample Usage:

-__Javascript Setup Part 1:__ Pass in an array to `flipMaster.loadData` method to populate the program with information.
+__Javascript Setup Part 1:__ Pass an array of DOM elements or string to the `flipMaster.loadData` method to populate the script with content.

 ```js
 flipMaster.loadData([